Koredotcom/react-native-botsdk/README.md

 ### Configuration changes
 * Setting up clientId, clientSecret, botId, botName and identity in BotConfig.tsx file

-#Client id - Copy this id from Bot Builder SDK Settings ex. cs-5250bdc9-6bfe-5ece-92c9-ab54aa2d4285
+##### Client id - Copy this id from Bot Builder SDK Settings ex. cs-xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxx

-#Client secret - copy this value from Bot Builder SDK Settings ex.
-Wibn3ULagYyq0J10LCndswYycHGLuIWbwHvTRSfLwhs=
+##### Client secret - copy this value from Bot Builder SDK Settings ex.
+Wibnxxxxxxxxxxxxxxxxxxxxxxxxxs=

-#User identity - This should represent the subject for JWT token that could be an email or phone number in case of known user.
+##### User identity - This should represent the subject for JWT token that could be an email or phone number in case of known user.
 In case of anonymous user, this can be a randomly generated unique id.

-#Bot name - copy this value from Bot Builder -> Channels -> Web/Mobile SDK config  ex.
+##### Bot name - copy this value from Bot Builder -> Channels -> Web/Mobile SDK config  ex.
 "Demo Bot"

-#Bot Id - copy this value from Bot Builder -> Channels -> Web/Mobile SDK config  ex. st-acecd91f-b009-5f3f-9c15-7249186d827d
+##### Bot Id - copy this value from Bot Builder -> Channels -> Web/Mobile SDK config  ex. st-xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxx

-#Server URL - replace it with your server URL, if required
+##### Server URL - replace it with your server URL, if required

-#Anonymous user - if not anonymous, assign same identity (such as email or phone number) while making a connection.
+##### Anonymous user - if not anonymous, assign same identity (such as email or phone number) while making a connection.

-#JWT Server URL - specify the server URL for JWT token generation.
+##### JWT Server URL - specify the server URL for JWT token generation.
 This token is used to authorize the SDK client.
 Refer to documentation on how to setup the JWT server for token generation - e.g. https://jwt-token-server.example.com/

  ```
 export const botConfig: BotConfigModel = {